shivam9543/New_Sentiment_Analysis/README.md

 2) Analyzes sentiment (Positive, Negative, Neutral)

-3)Translates news to Hindi
+3) Translates news to Hindi

-4)Converts Hindi text to speech
+4) Converts Hindi text to speech

-5)Lets you play and download the Hindi audio
+5) Lets you play and download the Hindi audio